ViralNotPrasad/DiscourseVisualizer-/README.md

 *(Note: On running either collect_data.py or process_data.py, datasets will be stored as data\_(current day)\_(current hour)\_(current minute).pickle according to the time that they are generated.
 On running segregate_data.py, finaldict.py will be generated with the processed data used by flask)*

-**To download previously collected data which is stored as pickle, please visit [this link](https://drive.google.com/open?id=1l1uL9mV259yjn6gzajkcWxM2pCAa7K3R) and put the downloaded file in the main folder**
+**To download previously collected finaldict.pickle data, please visit [this link](https://drive.google.com/open?id=1l1uL9mV259yjn6gzajkcWxM2pCAa7K3R) and put the downloaded file in the main folder**

 ### Data processing -
 * segregate_data.py - Provides the bulk of the data processing functionality.